Staying Safe While Painting: Tips for Professional Painters

 Proper Technique and Posture

-Employ correct painting techniques and posture to avoid strains or injury.
-Take regular breaks to rest your body, especially when doing repetitive tasks like rolling or brushing.
-Change positions and rotate duties with others whenever possible.
+Use correct painting techniques and maintain good posture to avoid strains and injuries.
+Take regular breaks, especially during repetitive tasks like rolling or brushing.
+Change positions and rotate duties with co-workers whenever possible to prevent overuse injuries.

 Personal Protective Equipment for Painting Jobs